 - Bring more traffic to Yachtly’s site

 We also collaborated closely with The Visual Team, our sister company specialising in visuals, to create captivating infographics that complemented each blog article.

-Iterating for better results
+Optimising the content for better results

-Check out some of our articles here:
+Check out some of our articles here

 Challenges We Faced